Project: Guarding the Integrity of the Conditional Cash Transfer Program for the Philippines

 Grant Amount: $800,000

-In 2008, the Philippines’ Department of Social Welfare and Development (DSWD) started to implement a new Conditional Cash Transfer (CCT) initiative to improve the education and health outcomes of poor households.
+In the Philippines, nearly two fifths of workers are either self-employed or unpaid family workers.
+The Philippines’ service sector remains the main source of employment, and provided nearly 70% of new jobs at the outset of this CCT-oriented Grant.
+In 2008, the Philippines’ Department of Social Welfare and Development (DSWD) began to implement a new Conditional Cash Transfer (CCT) initiative to improve the education and health outcomes of poor households.
 Entitled the Pantawid Pamilyang Pilipino Program (4Ps), this Bank-supported initiative grew from covering 6,000 households in 2008 to four million in 2014.
-The 4Ps was designed to include partnerships with CSOs and activities geared towards involving beneficiary communities.
-This is reflected in CSO participation in national and municipal advisory committees, independent groups’ role in performing checks of CCT performance, and official established grievance mechanisms.
+The 4Ps was designed to include partnerships with CSOs and activities which involved beneficiary communities.
+CSO and community involvement was reflected in CSO participation in national and municipal advisory committees, independent groups’ role in performing checks of CCT performance, and official established grievance mechanisms.

-The Concerned Citizens of Abra for Good Government (CCAGG), an NGO active in the social accountability arena in the for the last 25 years, was awarded a GPSA grant to strengthen CSOs and FDSs in Northern Luzon to develop and apply SA tools to improve the 4Ps, and share lessons enabling replication of good practices across the country.
+The Concerned Citizens of Abra for Good Government (CCAGG), an NGO active in the social accountability arena in the for the last 25 years, was awarded a GPSA grant to support CSOs and FDSs in Northern Luzon developing and applying SA tools to improve the 4Ps, and share lessons enabling replication of good practices across the country.
 This will be done by implementing three components that are geared towards: 1) tracking funds and monitoring CCT programs to ensure transparency; 2) empowering citizens to use social accountability mechanisms and participate in district-level meetings with local authorities; 3) strengthening the capacity of CSOs to organize and form a coalition that is active in the CCT program; and 4) collect and curate knowledge to improve project design and share lessons learned.
+The components will strengthen the integrity of the CCT Program through trusted partnerships at the community level.

-Improvements in CSO and citizen feedback are expected to improve the 4Ps and services for poor households in project areas.
-Key expected milestones and results include:
+Improvements in CSO and citizen feedback were expected to improve the 4Ps and services for poor households in project areas.
+Key milestones and results include:

-The grant is at its early stages and lessons will be added as available.
-However, the design of this grant benefits from the lessons learned from CCAGG’s work in the use of Memorandums of Understanding (MoUs) as an instrument to structure and help guide engagement with local authorities.
+The design of this grant benefitted from the lessons learned from CCAGG’s work in the use of Memorandums of Understanding (MoUs) as an instrument to structure and help guide engagement with local authorities.